cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 allowing you to test the running environment even before you push your changes to a branch for CI and review.

-Using Docker to build and deploy artifacts from a monolithic codebase faces several challenges.
+Using Docker to build and deploy artifacts from a monolithic codebase presents several challenges.
 This is especially true if you're a developer who needs to frequently rebuild the codebase.

+This article shows the naive approach to solving this problem, and a really interesting and novel solution which involves avoiding code duplication, reducing image size, and building incrementally by reusing the intermediate build artifacts from a previous Docker run.
+Every section in the article corresponds to a commit in the GitHub repository, which is linked to at the top of the section.

 ##### The goal

+Here's what we're setting out to do:

 ▹&nbsp;&nbsp;&nbsp;*Build and deploy artifacts from a monolithic repository during development*